 Nearshore coastal ecosystems provide a model system to assess long-term changes of food web drivers using archival museum specimens of a marine predator by applying CSIA.
-Food webs of coastal Washington and the Salish Sea have experienced dramatic restructuring over the past century due to declines and subsequent recoveries of marine predators (Jeffries et al. 2003, Ohlberger et al. 2019).
-Decades of state-financed population control programs resulted in harbor seals (Phoca vitulina) reaching a historic low in the 1970's, with an estimated abundance of approximately 1,000 individuals (Jeffries et al. 2003).
+Food webs of coastal Washington and the Salish Sea have experienced dramatic restructuring over the past century due to declines and subsequent recoveries of marine predators (Jefferson et al. 2021, Ohlberger et al. 2019).
+Decades of state-financed population control programs resulted in harbor seals (Phoca vitulina) reaching a historic low in the 1970's, with an estimated abundance of approximately 1,000 individuals (Jefferson et al. 2021).
 Following the cessation of bounties in 1960 and the passage of the Marine Mammal Protection Act in 1972, top-predator abundance increased dramatically.
-Benefitting from a relatively short life history, generalist diet, and legislation restricting mortality, harbor seal populations increased 10-fold between 1970 and 2003 (Jeffries et al. 2003).
+Benefitting from legislation restricting mortality, harbor seal populations increased 10-fold between 1970 and 2003 (Jefferson et al. 2021).

+Harbor seals are generalist predators known to forage on adult and juvenile salmon, Pacific herring, Pacific hake and other forage fish and gadid species (Lance et al. 2012).
+Harbor seals have high haul out site fidelity and have home ranges up to 100 km in the region (Hardee 2008).
+Coastal Washington and Washington inland waters (Salish Sea) are comprised of genetically distinct harbor seal stocks (Jefferson et al. 2021) and exchange between coastal Washington and the Salish Sea is expected to be minimal.
 The increase in abundance of this top predator has been implicated in the declines in economically and ecologically important prey species in the region (Chasco et al. 2017, Nelson et al. 2019), specifically, Chinook salmon (Oncorhynchus tshawytscha).
-Chinook salmon are listed as endangered in the region (WDFW 2017) and are an important prey species for the endangered southern resident orca (Marshall et al. 2015).
+Chinook salmon are listed as endangered in the region and are an important prey species for the endangered southern resident orca (Marshall et al. 2015).
 Simultaneously, the region has also experienced changes in nutrients (Mohamedali et al. 2011), climate regimes (Corwith and Wheeler 2002, Mantua and Hare 2002) and abundances of other important prey species such as Pacific herring (Clupea pallasii, Siple and Francis 2016).

 Here we examined a century of harbor seal trophic position data in coastal Washington and the Salish Sea.
-The objective of this work is to identify the time scales at which physical ocean conditions and prey availability exert bottom-up control on marine predator trophic ecology.
+The objective of this work is to identify the time scales at which physical ocean conditions and prey availability exert bottom-up control on marine food webs as indicated by predator trophic position.
 We assumed a correlation between trophic position and prey species abundance is the result of increased or decreased consumption of that species.
+Similarly we assume a correlation between trophic position and ocean condition indicates an environmentally induced change in food web structure the alters harbor seal prey availability.
 Additionally, we established a multi-amino acid framework for measuring trophic position that improves precision and ecological accuracy by applying a species-specific trophic discrimination factor (McMahon et al. 2019, Nielsen et al. 2015).
 We also included a system specific β rather than a universal value, and applied temporal lags to account for both physiological and ecological delays in consumer response.

 Methods